cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-11-machine-learning/practice-machine-learning-questions.md

-# 🚧 Practice: Machine Learning Questions
+# <i class="far fa-edit"></i> Practice: Machine Learning Questions

 The first 4 problems are all part of the same problem (they have the same setup text).
 Across those 4 problems, you should use each choice at most once.

 The remaining problems are unrelated to the first 4.

 ## Question 0

 Consider the example used in the Visual Introduction to Machine Learning we read in the lesson today.
 For this problem, we will select one aspect of the example used in the article.
 We want you to select which of the vocabulary term we learned today best describes the role that aspect plays in the machine learning task.

 **The elevation of the house.**